Responsible Gambling in Ohio

 Ohio for Responsible Gambling

-Another gambling resources in the state is Ohio for Responsible Gambling.
+Another gambling resource in the state is Ohio for Responsible Gambling.
 The initiative actually brings together resources from four different state agencies:

 - Ohio Lottery Commission